Kenya Negotiations: Global Efforts to Combat Plastic Pollution

 “Compromising the needs of those most affected to satisfy the desires of those who profit from the problem is not a feasible strategy,” deplores Graham Forbes of Greenpeace.

 For NGOs, time is running out and a binding treaty is necessary because plastic pollution is expected to get worse: annual production has more than doubled in twenty years to reach 460 million tonnes.
-It could triple by 2060 if nothing is done.
+It might triple by 2060 if nothing is done.
 However, only 9% of plastics are recycled.

 A role in climate change